 Ticket Organization and Management

-ChannelReply gives you access to powerful tools for handling your tickets, whether you choose to integrate it with Help Scout, Freshdesk or Zendesk.
-Reply Manager offers similarly powerful tools for managing Amazon and eBay messages.
-However, it doesn’t provide much for helping customers on your own site or let you create a staff-only knowledgebase.
+ChannelReply gives you access to powerful tools for handling ecommerce tickets in Re:amaze, Gorgias, Help Scout, Freshdesk or Zendesk.
+Reply Manager offered similarly powerful tools for managing Amazon and eBay messages.
+However, it didn’t provide much for helping customers on your own site or let you create a staff-only knowledgebase.

 - Zendesk offers basic free chat with the Lite version of its popular add-on Zendesk Chat (formerly Zopim), and the paid version rocks.

 The Final Verdict

 Here’s one last chart to compare the pros and cons of ChannelReply and Reply Manager:

-ChannelReply is the best Reply Manager alternative and the only serious competitor that isn’t owned by the same company.
+ChannelReply is the best Reply Manager alternative and the only serious competitor to eDesk.
 Try it free and see the difference it can make for you.